6 Things to Consider Before Buying BIM Software

 In a BIM project, the 3D model is enriched with information throughout its lifecycle.
 You always have all current and relevant information available.
 The BIM software should be able to handle considerable amounts of data safely and remain powerful even on large projects.

 An initial indicator of performance might be, for example, the file size of an average model.
 Ask to see larger models in the software.
 Even if concrete body and reinforcement or steel beams and screws are displayed together in the model, the performance must be right.
 It is also important to map reference models of other participants in your planning and to integrate them fluently into their own work processes.
 Only you should decide the size or complexity of the projects you are tackling - not your software.

 The degree of detail or development will determine which project phases you can cover with your software.
-The Level of Information Need is the collective term used for the ‘level of model development’ and the ‘level of information detail’ required at the different stages of the project and how reliable the data is.
-For example, highly detailed 3D reinforcement planning is only possible from software capable of handling ‘as-will-be-built’ level of information.
+The Level of Development/Detail or Definition (LOD) is the collective term used for the ‘level of model development’ and the ‘level of information detail’ required at the different stages of the project and how reliable the data is.
+For example, highly detailed 3D reinforcement planning is only possible from software capable of handling ‘as built’ level of information.
 A high-quality constructible model supports the entire workflow, reduces ambiguity in the planning and gives you the opportunity to provide high-quality reliable data for your project partners.

 Questions you should ask:

 - How powerful is the software even for larger or more complex projects?

 - What is the file size of an average project?

 - Do I have to break down my project into partial models or is the software able to reproduce it in its entirety?

 - Can I reference other trades without loss of performance?